 Regardless of what you choose, the general rule of thumb is that the more money and time you are willing to invest on your side hustle, the more money you will make.

-Figure out what your priorities are and your tolerance for risk and pick the business that makes the most sense based on your personality.
+Figure out what your priorities are and your tolerance for risk and make money on Amazon with the method that makes the most sense based on your personality.
 Good luck!

 Related Posts In Amazon Business Models